LogtalkDotOrg/logtalk3/library/sets/NOTES.md

 ======

-This library provides a set protocol and two implementations of this protocol using ordered lists, one of them a parametric object that takes the type of the set elements as a parameter.
+This library provides a set protocol and two implementations of this protocol using *ordered lists*, one of them a parametric object that takes the type of the set elements as a parameter.
 Although representing sets as ordered lists is a common representation, is best practice to regard sets as opaque terms and only access them using the library predicates.